idra-lab/ros2_effort_controller/README.md

 |Kinematics control          |`POSITION`          | `PositionControlMode`          |

 Check out how to use this controller in our KUKA LBR example [here](https://github.com/idra-lab/kuka_impedance)!
-The structure of the code and some libraries have been taken from the repo [Cartesian Controllers](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers).
+The code structure and some libraries have been taken from the repo [Cartesian Controllers](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers).

 #### Parameters: